Wixeria/GPT-3.5/README.md

 - Visit the [link](https://platform.openai.com) and log in to your account.
 Then, on the left side, click on API Keys to create your API key!

 # ⚠️ | Important
-- The bot is not functioning on certain platforms and web-based software services for reasons unknown to me.
-I recommend using VSC (Visual Studio Code).
+- The bot is not functioning on certain platforms and web-based software services like [Glitch](https://glitch.com) for reasons unknown to me.
+But in new update i tested in [Replit](https://replit.com) and worked like charm!
+You can host it from Replit if you want.